bp82125/vietid-extractor-server/README.md

 ### Download the Model Weights

 1. **YOLOv8 Weights**:
-   Download the YOLOv8 weights from [this link](https://drive.google.com/file/d/1dnGFk1AuVh0EAwPNTUm-BHTTO2_Hf49E/view?usp=drive_link), extract and place them in the `models` folder.
+   Download the from [this link](https://drive.google.com/file/d/1dnGFk1AuVh0EAwPNTUm-BHTTO2_Hf49E/view?usp=drive_link), extract and place the weights in the `models` folder.

 2. **CRAFT Weights**:
    Download from the [CRAFT repo](https://github.com/owent-utils/CRAFT-pytorch) and place the weights in the `models` folder.